OpenMDAO/OpenMDAO/openmdao/docs/other/repo_guide/repository_structure.rst

 ----------------------------------------------

 A lot of small details go into setting up a repository: the code itself, packaging mechanisms, continuous integration configuration, documentation building, and documentation styling, to name a few.
-To aid in the setup uof a new tool built upon OpenMDAO, we have created a Github repository that is a basic template of how to set up your project.
+To aid in the setup of a new tool built upon OpenMDAO, we have created a Github repository that is a basic template of how to set up your project.
 It is a small working example that you can clone and copy to help set up your own repository: `OpenMDAO Library Template <https://github.com/OpenMDAO/library_template>`_